Jump to content

 • Engage with the wider historiography and discourse associated with your studies, understanding the structure and nature of cultural, political and social forces in the modern period

-• We offer a suite of modules offered by leading experts in our areas of research strength, which include modern British and European history, military history, American history, imperial history, and medical and environmental history.
+• We offer a suite of modules offered by leading experts in our areas of research strength, which include modern military, political and medical history.

 • Gain practical skills which are essential to your studies and open up an exciting range of career possibilities